JurgenR/aioslsk/docs/source/MESSAGES.rst

 GetInterests (Code 55)
 ----------------------

 Request the server the list of interests it currently has stored for us.
 This was sent by older clients during logon, presumably to sync the interests on the client and the server.
-Deprecated as the client should just advertise all interests after logon.
+Deprecated as the client should just advertise all interests after logon using the :ref:`AddInterest` and :ref:`AddHatedInterest` messages

 Not known whether the server still responds to this command